Business/Career

 Wanting to Do It All by Yourself.
 Like, Really?

-No matter how talented you are, you can only exhibit one or two core strengths consistently at once.
-Learn to identify and focus more on your outstanding skills, while you arrange to bring other people who are talented in your weak areas to work with you.
-Do this to avoid overworking yourself and producing little in the long run.
+Learn to identify and focus more on your outstanding skills.
+While you arrange to bring other people who are talented in your weak areas to work with you.
+Do this to avoid overworking yourself, and producing little in the long run.

 Also Read- The Importance of Customer Relationship Management (CRM)